localstack/docs/content/en/user-guide/integrations/terraform/index.md

 ### Request Management

-Second, we need to avoid issues with routing and authentication (as we do not need it).
-Therefore we need to supply some general parameters:
+Next, to prevent routing and authentication issues (which are unnecessary in this context), you should provide some general parameters:

 ```hcl
 provider "aws" {